Reid Memorial Church: Details

 The church was designed by Leslie Grahame Thomson and built between 1929 and 1933.
 It is in an Arts and Crafts Gothic style, replicating mediaeval churches with cathedral-like proportions and layout.

 It consists of a cruciform with side aisles and a square tower to the south-east.
 To the east of this main section is a cloister court, around which are arranged vestries, the session house, a hall and the church officer's house.
 The windows along the side are decorated with tracery and there are flanking buttresses that travel above the height of the windows.
 The three windows of the chancery are decorated with stained glass by James Ballantine, depicting the Nativity, Crucifixion and Ascension.

 The Church is located in a triangular area between West Savile Terrace to the north, and Blackford Avenue to the south, a steep hill that rises above it.
 It was protected as a category A listed building on 12 December 1974.

 Organ

-The organ was built by Rushworth and Dreaper.
+The organ was built by Rushworth and Dreaper and has been carefully maintained by the Trusteed of Reid Memorial Church.